gabonator/LA104/readme.md

-# LA104 pocket logic analyser operating systems
+# LA104 pocket logic analyser operating system

 LA104 is another nice piece of handheld hardware coming from [e-design / miniware company](http://www.miniware.com.cn/) similar to their previous product - pocket digital storage oscillosope DS203.

 This time they designed wholly digital device without analog circuitry featuring 4 general purpose IO signals and 4 digital inputs processed by [AG1K FPGA chip](http://www.alta-gate.com/products.aspx?id=43&p=14), the processor used is the same as in DS203 - STM32F103VCT6.
 Device is battery powered, charged through USB micro connector, its display offers resolution of 320x240 pixels and the storage EEPROM has this time capacity of 8MB.
-Check the [scheme here](resources/LA104+V1.5B_SCH.pdf)
+Check the [scheme here](resources/LA104%20V1.5B_SCH.pdf)

 ![Product brief](resources/productBrief.png)